Local Life: Cambodia Documentary

 Who are “good” tourists in Cambodia and what characteristics do they exhibit?

-This is my initial documentary and I am fortunate enough to be apart of such an extraordinary group of explorers.
-To accomplish everything from pre-to-post production means money for travel, film permits, equipment, etc., and finally releasing the documentary to YOU!
+This is my initial documentary and the findings I’ve encountered already are astounding.
+To accomplish everything in post-production means money for music rights, editing, equipment, festival fees, etc., and finally releasing the documentary to YOU!

 Every little bit helps and is appreciated.
 My excitement to bring other people’s lives and stories to you is only surpassed by my dedication to presenting professional, thorough research in exciting new ways.